IllyaStarikov/editorial/src/the_complete_guide_to_brewing_perfect_tea.md

 * **Pairs With** vanilla, caramel, milk, citrus
 * **Holds For** 60-90 minutes at serving temperature (140-150°F)

 **Instructions.** Use 1-1.5 teaspoons per cup.
 Can steep indefinitely without bitterness due to lack of tannins.
-Red rooibos develops natural sweetness during fermentation, while green rooibos maintains lighter, more vegetal notes.
+Red rooibos develops natural sweetness during oxidation, while green rooibos maintains lighter, more vegetal notes.
 Excellent hot or iced.
 Traditional South African "red cappuccino" uses steamed milk.
 For maximum antioxidants, steep at least 10 minutes.

 **Context.** Rooibos grows exclusively in South Africa's Cederberg Mountains, 200km north of Cape Town.
 The needle-like leaves come from Aspalathus linearis, a legume that thrives in nutrient-poor, acidic soil.
 Contains unique antioxidant aspalathin and quercetin.
-The fermentation process turns leaves from green to characteristic red while developing vanilla-sweet notes.
+The oxidation process turns leaves from green to characteristic red while developing vanilla-sweet notes.

 **History.** Indigenous Khoisan people first harvested wild rooibos centuries ago, bruising and fermenting leaves in the sun.
 Dutch settlers adopted it as a tea alternative in the 1700s.
 Commercial cultivation began in the 1930s.
 Rooibos gained international recognition during WWII when Asian tea supplies were disrupted.
 The industry now supports over 5,000 South African jobs.